Code-Institute-Submissions/Darian-Frey-Milestone-Project-Three_AugustResub/README.md

 - *"As a user, I want to create my own reviews."*
 - *"As a user, I want to easily access my own content."*
 - *"As a user, I want to edit reviews I have created."*
-- *"As a user, I want to control my own content."*
 - *"As a user, I want to be able to delete reviews I have created."*
 - *"As a user, I want to be able to delete my account."*
 - *"As a user, I want to be able to browse reviews created by other users."*